 The stem of the plant tends to resemble bamboo and when mature will be hollow.

-The flower of Japanese Knotweed is white and the plant tends to bloom between August and September.
+The flower of Japanese Knotweed and be up to 6 inches long, and is white.
+The plant tends to bloom between August and September.

 It is advisable that you seek the assistance of a specialist to assist with identification.